44 GREAT ATTRACTIONS IN MOAB, UTAH

 One of the most accessible arches in the Moab area is Wilson Arch.
 It is clearly visible from the east side of US-191

 about 30 minutes (25 miles) south of Moab.
 There is a parking pull-off when you can get out and scramble up to the arch.
-I always make a stop here when traveling north to Moab.
+I always make a stop here when traveling to or from Moab.
 It's serves as a great introduction to this amazing arch-filled region.
+The arch looks best in the late afternoon until sunset.

 |